pictos/YouTubeSearch/README.md

 This fork is featuring .NET Core (without modification) and offers a NuGet package for the newest version (including Async support).
 If the original repo and NuGet is updated, this fork will not be continued.

 # YoutubeSearch
-YoutubeSearch is a library for .NET, written in C#, to show search query results from YouTube.
+YoutubeSearch is a library for .NET, written in C#, to search and extract the download link from YouTube videos, download them.

 # Target platforms